godatadriven-dockerhub/unity-catalog/README.md

 ## Docker Image for Unity Catalog

 This Docker image runs the Unity Catalog server. latest version is 0.2.0.
+Both arm64 and amd64 images are available.

 ### Running the Docker Image